Foods That Trigger Arthritis

 - Processed meats like hot dogs, brats and other sausages

-- Unnatural sugars and refined carbohydrates like the ones you find in breads and pastries
+- Refined carbohydrates like the ones you find in breads and pastries

 - Dairy products, because for many people, casein, a protein common in milk, ice cream and cheese, has been shown to irritate the tissue around joints